15th May to 14th June 2026 🇳🇵

 Contact Lizzy directly by email info@koraexplore.com or whatsapp (link below)!

-Basic cost: 3425 USD
+Basic cost: 5890 EUR

 Cost excludes: International Flights, Medical and Travel Insurance, Nepal Visa, Helicopter evacuation (should be covered by individual medical insurance), while on trek; additional meals, alcohol and bottled drinks, while in Kathmandu; all meals, drinks additional to those provided, Monastery donations, Equipment rental, Tips.

-Support: We’d love to contribute to the school in Kugaon.
+Support: We’d love to contribute again to the school in Kugaon.
 Through Kora Explore we already support some families in Nepal with educational costs.
 The concept of sponsorship raises so many questions, but at the same time in certain circumstances a small financial contribution can make a huge difference to a child’s life.
 If, after your journey, you find you feel moved to help in some way then let us know and we can try to work out what could have the most lasting impact for a child/family/community.
 On a material level, good shoes and warm clothing (eg duvet jackets) are always in short supply, and if you have anything to bring or leave behind we’ll make sure it gets to someone who can use it!

 Once you register we’ll send you a full list of gear/equipment that you will need to bring.
 We will also send you the “joining info” which will explain exactly how everything works once you reach Kathmandu airport, including orientating yourself to the craziness of Kathmandu, what happens while we are out in the mountains, and any useful tips that we can think of to tell you in advance!